 By Eduardo Galán

-Ensemble: Dani Muriel, Chiqui Fernández, José Manuel Seda, Diana Palazón, Francisco Vidal, Javier Lago, Daniel Migueláñez, Carlota García.
+Cast: Dani Muriel, Chiqui Fernández, José Manuel Seda, Diana Palazón, Francisco Vidal, Javier Lago, Daniel Migueláñez, Carlota García.

 Direction: Alberto Castrillo-Ferrer.